Updating content in the Brexit/Transition Checker

 criteria.
 The structure and format of this criteria is the same as criteria from an action, for example:

 uuid: "f37f8452-c81d-4cd6-82ce-6930a8a50b6d" type: addition action_id: S011 date: 2019-10-07 criteria: - all_of: - nationality-uk - any_of: - living-ie - living-eu - visiting-eu

 You can add criteria to a notification in

 notifications.yaml.
-If a record has criteria the rake file will use these values to notify subscribers.
+If a notification has criteria the rake file will use these values to determine which subscribers to notify.
 This will override the default of notifying users based on criteria from the action.

 If the CSV is available as a standalone file